Keep it brief!

 1) The world’s pepper sector output is forecast to increase, causing prices to keep falling

 2) Vietnam’s pepper industry had better change its growth model and enhance quality to take advantage of free trade agreements (FTAs).

 What’s going on here?

-Nguyễn Nam Hải, the chairman of Vietnam Pepper Association (VPA) told a conference on pepper that wrapped up yesterday in the Central Highlands province of Đăk Nông that the pepper industry this year had seen difficulties due to decreasing selling prices and slow growth compared to last year.
+Nguyễn Nam Hải – the chairman of the Vietnam Pepper Association (VPA) told a conference on pepper that wrapped up yesterday.
+In the Central Highlands province of Đăk Nông that the pepper industry this year had seen difficulties due to decreasing selling prices and slow growth compared to last year.

 The Ministry of Agricultural and Rural Development is working with localities to examine the development of pepper farming to design a sustainable growth plan for the sector.

 Vietnam now has about 100,000ha of pepper with output of 247,000 tonnes.
 However, pepper prices are still at a low level while production costs have been on the rise of at least 10 per cent from the previous year.
-This was why the country’s pepper value in the first seven months of the year was slightly reduced by 0.8 per cent to reach $514 million despite the 32 per cent increase of volume,” he said.
+This was why the country’s pepper value in the first seven months of the year was slightly reduced.

 Pepper cultivation in Vietnam boomed between 2001 and 2017, with total plantation increasing from 35,300 ha to more than 151,900 ha.
 The 2017 figure far exceeded the ministry’s plans of having 50,000 ha nationwide by 2020.

 The growth was driven by good peppercorn prices, which prompted farmers to expand their farms and use growth promoting substances and pesticides to boost yield.
 When prices dropped, the farming area also shrank to 149,800ha in 2018, and was estimated to hit 140,000ha this year.